daneb/blog/_sermons/romans-eight.md

 ## Introduction:
 Read Romans 8:1-30

+### Let us pray
+- Lord help us to see what you would want to see
+- Move my heart and mind, bind my lips, and open hearts
+- Let your word work, and move

 ## The Problem:
-Last week we looked at the struggle with law and how we are free from it.
-But let's review our journey thus far from the point of view of an unsaved man.
+This morning, I would like us to walk a road, a road with a newly saved Christian.
+He has a few questions, and Paul is going to attempt to answer them through Chapter 8.
+His journey began:
-1. He starts off reading Romans 1 and learning about the author and the unrighteousness of man (Chapter 1)
+1. In Romans 1 where he learns about the author and the unrighteousness of man (Chapter 1)
 2. He then reads of God's judgement to come (Chapter 2)
 3. He then reads that all are under sin, for all have sinned and come short of the glory of God.
 He is a sinner.
 (Chapter 3)
 4. In Chapter 4, he seems Abraham was saved by faith, and how faith is redeeming and he needs to believe.